Welcome to the Early Years at St Ambrose R.C. Primary School

 This encourages independence and allows children to approach challenges at their own level.
-Resources for independent play are carefully planned so that there is appropriate challenge at all levels.
+Resources for independent play are carefully planned so that there is an appropriate challenge at all levels.

 Outdoor GIFT Garden

-Our outdoor area, the GIFT garden, has also had continual development and investment and offers a broad range of experiences that differ to the experiences they get inside the classroom.
+Our outdoor area, the GIFT garden, has also had continual development and investment and offers a broad range of experiences that differ from the experiences they get inside the classroom.
 Everything is done on a larger scale to help promote children’s gross motor skills and to develop their sense of risk.

 Below are some images of our fabulous GIFT garden: